peterhinch/micropython-micropower/README.md

 ## Design details

-The following design provides for single ended switching as described above and also - by virtue of a PCB design - simplifies the connection of the Pyboard to an e-paper display and the NRF24L01.
+The following design provides for switching as described above and also - by virtue of a PCB design - simplifies the connection of the Pyboard to an e-paper display and the NRF24L01.
 Connections are provided for other I2C devices namely ferroelectric RAM (FRAM) [modules](https://learn.adafruit.com/adafruit-i2c-fram-breakout) and (rather arbitrarily) the BMP180 pressure sensor although these pins may readily be employed for other I2C modules.